 When to start taking prenatal vitamins (and which ones to take)

 At your preconception visit, your healthcare provider will likely recommend taking a prenatal vitamin.
-The American College of Obstetricians and Gynecologists (ACOG) has official guidelines for all reproductive-aged people with ovaries to take prenatal vitamins with 400 micrograms of folic acid to prevent birth defects (like neural tube defects — ones in the brain and spine).
+The American College of Obstetricians and Gynecologists (ACOG) has official guidelines for all reproductive-aged people with ovaries to take prenatal vitamins with 400 micrograms of folate to support fetal neural tube (brain and spine) development.*

 Questions to ask: